It’s okay to feel sad during divorce—here’s how to have a healthy pity party.

 Why Shouldn’t You Feel Sorry for Yourself?

 The real answer is that you should feel sorry for yourself.
 Recognizing that you’re going through what’s widely regarded as one of life’s hardest situations is a healthy part of coping with divorce.
-If we’re being completely honest, it’s a royal pain to have to come up with mounds of paperwork, call your Chapel Hill divorce lawyer and tell him or her you’re running behind for a meeting, and somehow juggle kids and work in between.
+If we’re being completely honest, it’s a royal pain on top of all the emotional turmoil to also have to come up with mounds of paperwork, call your divorce lawyer, and tell them you’re running behind for a meeting, and still somehow juggle kids and work in between it all.
+Why wouldn’t you feel upset?

 Throwing Yourself a Great Pity Party